Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 \subsubsection{\gls{D-OENC}}

-This method uses lossless compression of \gls{TST} to reduce encoding overhead further.
-The basic idea is to reduce the number of bits required to encode each outlier.
+This method uses lossless compression of \gls{TST} to reduce the number of bits required to encode each outlier.
 Instead of encoding actual interval values, we encode a signed number to indicate the difference between each outlier and the first majority class, i.e., $C1$.
-This signed number represents the difference between the two intervals as a multiple of clock accuracy (one nanosecond).
-Figure~\ref{fig:packet}(e) shows the packet format used with this encoding.
+In other words, we encode the difference between the expected value and perceived value.
+This signed number represents the difference as a multiple of clock accuracy (one nanosecond).
 For example, if an inter-sample interval $I[i]$ is an outlier, the \gls{TST} entry corresponding to this outlier is $I[i] - I[C1]$, where $I[C1]$ is the inter-sample interval of class $C1$.
+Figure~\ref{fig:packet}(e) presents the packet format.

-Figure~\ref{fig:encoding} shows that \gls{D-OENC}'s packet payload size is reduced by at least $\mathrm{66\%}$ compared to \textit{Baseline-8B} and $\mathrm{57\%}$ compared to \textit{Baseline-6B}.
+Regarding performance, Figure~\ref{fig:encoding} shows that \gls{D-OENC}'s packet payload size is reduced by at least $\mathrm{66\%}$ compared to \textit{Baseline-8B} and $\mathrm{57\%}$ compared to \textit{Baseline-6B}.
 This is a $\mathrm{9\%}$ reduction compared with \gls{OENC} when all the outliers are unique.
 In addition, \gls{D-OENC} hits payload constraint when more than $\mathrm{47\%}$ of the intervals are unique with 512-sample batches.
 Once it reaches the limitation, \gls{D-OENC} simply splits the 512 samples into two packets.
 As Figure~\ref{fig:encoding}(b) shows, \gls{D-OENC}'s worst-case scenario with a 512-sample batch consumes $\textrm{1741\:bytes}$.
 When split into two packets, each packet consumes $\textrm{1229\:bytes}$, well within the payload limit.
-This not only reduces the computation time significantly, but also provides a way for reconstructing the second packet if the first packet is lost.